 All men in this age group

 Every 1 to 2 years.
-If you have a chronic health condition, ask your healthcare provider if you need exams more often.
+If you have a chronic health condition, ask your health care provider if you need exams more often.

 Health counseling